Ilyas Hussain Ibrahim: Later career (from 2013)

 There were allegations of corruption in the award of the contract for the border control system (BCS) project to Nexbis Limited of Malaysia while Ilyas Hussain Ibrahim was Controller of Immigration.

 Parliament decided to halt the project.
 In February 2013 President Waheed said he had no part in the award, which had been made during the government of former president Mohamed Nasheed.

 He noted that the cabinet had discussed the matter twice, and it had been awarded through a tender process.

 Ilyas is the brother-in-law of President Waheed.
-It was rumored that this relationship had caused the president to avoid comment.
+It was rumoured that this relationship had caused the president to avoid comment.

 On 27 February 2013 it was reported that Ilyas and Sami Ageel, a former director of the Finance ministry, had been charged with corruption related to the BCS project award.

 At a court hearing in April 2013 Ilyas denied the charges, which he said had no legal basis.

 On 25 December 2013 it was reported that former president Mohamed Waheed had decided to join the ruling Progressive Party of Maldives (PPM) after the Gaumee Ihthihaad Party had been dissolved.
 Ilyas Hussain Ibrahim was among the other leading GIP politicians who also said they were moving to the PPM.